- Employment Law Guide

 Covered contracts may be for the purchase, sale, or use of personal property, nonpersonal services, or both.
 In this context, the term "nonpersonal services" includes services such as construction.
 Agreements where the parties stand in the relationship of employer and employee are not covered.

-In addition, the Executive Order and the regulations cover contractors and subcontractors who hold any Federally assisted construction contract in excess of $10,000.
-Under Section III of the Executive Order, in all contracts for construction to be financed wholly or partially by Federal financial assistance, all applicants for Federal financial assistance must include a specific clause notifying the construction contractor that it is covered by the Executive Order.
-All applicants must also agree to cooperate with the Secretary of Labor in enforcing the Order.
+In addition, E.O.
+11246 and the implementing regulations cover contractors and subcontractors who hold any federally assisted construction contracts in excess of $10,000.
+Under Section III of E.O.
+11246, in all contracts for construction to be financed wholly or partially by Federal financial assistance, all applicants for Federal financial assistance must include a specific clause notifying the construction contractor that it is covered by E.O.
+11246.
+All applicants must also agree to cooperate with the Secretary of Labor in enforcing E.O.
+11246.

-The following types of contracts and subcontracts are exempt from the Executive Order:
+The following types of contracts and subcontracts are exempt from E.O.
+11246:

 - Those not exceeding $10,000 with the exception of transportation bills of lading and certain types of agreements with financial institutions